 Key Benefits

-A living will offers several critical benefits in Maryland.
+A living will offer several critical benefits in Maryland.
 It provides clear directives for medical care, reducing uncertainty and stress on family members.
 Family members understand exact medical wishes, ensuring they respect them.
-It also assists healthcare providers by offering definitive instructions, which align treatment with personal preferences.
+It also assists healthcare providers by offering definitive instructions which align treatment with personal preferences.
 Financially, it alleviates potential burdens by preventing unwanted or unnecessary treatments.
 A living will, accompanied by accessible copies, further ensures immediate compliance by medical personnel, particularly during emergencies.

 How to Create a Living Will in Maryland